Discharge of radioactive water of the Fukushima Daiichi Nuclear Power Plant: Japanese approval and monitoring (2021-)

 On 13 April 2021, the Cabinet of Prime Minister Yoshihide Suga unanimously approved that TEPCO dump the stored water to the Pacific Ocean over a course of 30 years.
 The Cabinet asserted the dumped water will be treated and diluted to drinkable standard.
 The idea of dumping had been floated by Japanese experts and officials as early as June 2016.
+A kawaii mascot for the dump, Tritium-kun, was even created in hopes of improving public opinion on the issue; it was quickly scrapped after backlash.

 In April 2023, Japan's NRA announced a Comprehensive Radiation Monitoring Plan, in which the concentration of radionuclides in food (land and sea), soil, water, and air will be continually monitored across Japan.
 NRA also set up a system to monitor the radionuclide concentration in ALPS-processed water in order to verify TEPCO's readings.

 International testing

 An IAEA task force was dispatched to Japan in 2021, and they released their first report in February 2022.
 Among other findings, TEPCO has demonstrated to IAEA that their pump setup thoroughly mixes waters in tanks.

 In May 2023, 3 IAEA laboratories and 4 national laboratories participated in an interlaboratory comparison to verify TEPCO's testing of ALPS-treated water.
 Out of the 30 radionuclides TEPCO regularly tests for, 12 were found to be above detection limits.
 52 out of 53 results were found to agree with the combined result; the only problematic result was of I-129, where Korea Institute of Nuclear Safety reported a value too low compared to the weighted average.
 TEPCO's methology was found to be fit for purpose: although it is less sensitive for actinides than some participating labs, the detection limits were far enough from regulatory limits, and the alpha-emission screening test appears accurate enough.
 TEPCO's testing method for Am-141 may require additional review.
 The same sample was tested by Japan's NRA with no disagreements found.

 The tritium that is not filtered out has a radioactivity of 148,900 Bq/L, compared to 620,000 Bq/L before treatment.
 TEPCO intends to dilute it down to 1,500 Bq/L or less before release.